msheahen/meet-up-event-planner/README.md

 1. clone this repository: https://github.com/msheahen/meet-up-event-planner.git

-2. in terminal, direct to this project folder and key in npm install
+2. in terminal, direct to this project folder and type the command npm install

-3. initialize the npm project by running npm init

-4. to build the project, key in gulp
+4. to build the project, type the command gulp

 The output should now have created a /dist folder.  open the index.html page in that folder into a browser and enjoy!